bdogzxv/SoftwareLoveTracker/README.md

 ### Software for Diversity 🌈

-The following software projects, software foundations, &amp; corporations have made statements (or taken actions) that express support for those identifying with the LGBTQ+ community.
+The following software projects, software foundations, &amp; corporations have made statements (or taken actions) that express support for minority groups.

 | &nbsp;       | Software             | Notes                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 | ------------ | -------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |